The term “Emotion Focused Therapy” may sound a little redundant.

 - My partner withdraws a lot and won’t face an issue when I want to talk.

 The client is instructed to place a check mark by each feeling, thought, and behavior that he or she experiences when in conflict with the partner or family member.
 When they have finished working through each potential item, they should look back at the items they marked and circle three or four to indicate the most important ones.

 To view, print, or download this worksheet, click here.

 How EFT Relates to Positive Psychology

-Emotion focused therapy was developed before positive psychology was formally established (EFT in the 1980s, PP in 1998), but EFT fits nicely in the positive psychology milieu.
+Emotion Focused Therapy was developed before positive psychology was formally established (EFT in the 1980s, PP in 1998), but EFT fits nicely into the positive psychology milieu.

 However, there has been a long, slow shift towards recognizing the importance of emotions, one that positive psychology has continued over the past two decades.
 Positive psychology has been productive in terms of research on the antecedents, roles, and functions of emotion, opening up new avenues of research and challenging the “Pollyanna” stereotype that has long plagued those who study positive emotions.

 EFT’s focus on both positive and negative emotions and the regulation and transformation of such emotions make it right at home in positive psychology.
 It fits in quite well with some of positive psychology’s most popular and most promising threads of research and inquiry, including the focus on strengths and appreciative inquiry, the positive application of negative emotions, and the importance of building strong, positive relationships.